paulegradie/SeqPyPlot/README.md

 #### Scatter Plots
 Scatter plots are useful for double checking that normalization was successful and that your fold change parameter is reasonable across samples.
-There are two plots - flagged and unflagged.
+There are two plots - flagged and un-flagged.
 The white line along the $f(x) = x$ vector indicates the center of the value distribution across all means, and all expressin values ar plotted against their relative mean.
 In other words, the mean is calculated for value pairs (control and experimental), and then each vlue is plotted against its mean.
 The dotted lines represents the log2fold change (from the user provided log2fold argument, default = 0.7) around the mean.

 ![Scatter Plot](https://github.com/paulgradie/SeqPyPlot/blob/master/examples/images/Scatter_flagged_plot.png "Unflagged Scatter Plot")